joern-daudert/aam-bootcamp/launch/ex2.md

 ![Launch Setup](./images/analytics2.png)

 Scroll down until you find the "Adobe Audience Manager" - menu.
-Check the checkbox top activate the option "Automatically share Analytics Data with Audience Manager" and in the Audience Manager Subdomain menu, type **joern**.
+Check the checkbox to activate the option "Automatically share Analytics Data with Audience Manager" and in the Audience Manager Subdomain menu, type **joern**.

 ![Launch Setup](./images/analytics3.png)